jhaip/programmable-space/README.md

 > Broker = Software system that objects and program talk to that manages updates to the Fact Table and informs subscribers about changes.
 All Claims, Retracts, Subscriptions, and Subscription Results flow through it.

+The Broker also performs helpful things like

+1. Saving a prior history of facts for new subscribers
+2. Performance intensive code to handle pub/sub
+3. Consolidating Datalog query logic

 Programs have been implemented in multiple programming languages (Python, Node.js, Golang, Lua, an experiemental custom langauge).
+The bidirectional communiation between programs and the broker is handled via ZeroMQ TCP sockets (ROUTER/DEALER pattern).

 # Gallery